NguyenLeVo/Projects/README.md

 ### In the C folder contains games and programs I have created.
 Notably there are:
 - A speller checker program.
-- An image processing program with grayscale, sepia, blur, reflect, and edge detection.
+- An image processing program with grayscale, sepia, blur, reflect, and edge detection filters.

 ### In the Python folder contains programs I have created:
 Notably there are:
-- A dna checker
+- A DNA checker
+- A name sorting program bases on house and birth year using relational databases (SQLite)

 This is to be constantly updated.